 In addition, the Foundation’s match of employee giving strengthens a broad range of nonprofit programs in communities where Agilent has a presence.

 For more about Agilent's citizenship please see our 2013 Corporate Citizenship Report.

 For more information about Agilent Foundation giving see the 2013 Audited Financial Statements (.pdf, 0.7MB)

 Pre-university grants focus on educational programs and partnerships that encourage hands-on, inquiry-based science.

-Foundation grants funds aim to reach the greatest number of students in order to have the widest possible influence in helping them develop the creativity and critical thinking skills essential for tomorrow’s jobs.
+Foundation grants aim to reach the greatest number of students in order to have the widest possible influence in helping them develop the creativity and critical-thinking skills essential for tomorrow’s jobs.

-Every year, Agilent employees donate thousands of volunteer hours in support of the foundation's focus on improving science education.
-In addition, the foundation matches employee giving dollar-for-dollar to a wide range of nonprofit organizations.
+Every year, the men and women of Agilent donate thousands of volunteer hours in support of the Foundation's focus on improving science education.
+In addition, the Foundation matches employee giving dollar-for-dollar to a wide range of nonprofit organizations.